 The Moro reflex, or startle reflex, refers to an involuntary motor response that infants develop shortly after birth.
-A Moro reflex may involve the infant suddenly splaying their arms and moving their legs before bringing their arms in front of their body.

 Doctors often check for the Moro reflex during the first few postdelivery examinations.